RubyPC/PhysicsInformedFiles/README.md

 Also, there's a script to detect the distortions in gravitational potential that are imposed due to the different type of dark matter substructure inherent in the lensing system.
 This is done by non-trivially solving an anisotropic eikonal partial differential equation for the gravitational potential and finding points of inflection.

 This repository also contains a notebook for training and comparing models, namely a pretrained ResNet18 and a Vision Transformer (ViT), for classifying the lenses as to whether there is CDM substructure or no CDM substructure.
 Both models are trained in this notebook and a comparison of losses and ROCAUC curves shown at the end.
 The results for each model are stored in the *Results/* folder.
+All data used is given in the *Data/* folder.